MicrosoftDocs/visualstudio-docs.pt-br/docs/extensibility/creating-a-basic-project-system-part-1.md

 ### <a name="to-test-the-project-factory-implementation"></a>Para testar a implementação da fábrica do projeto

-1. No arquivo *SimpleProjectFactory.cs* , defina um ponto de interrupção na linha a seguir no `SimpleProjectFactory` Construtor.
+1. No arquivo *SimpleProjectFactory. cs* , defina um ponto de interrupção na linha a seguir no `SimpleProjectFactory` Construtor.

     ```csharp
     this.package = package;